Leibniz–Newton calculus controversy: Development

 Leibniz explained his silence as follows, in a letter to Conti dated 9 April 1716:

-To Newton's staunch supporters this was a case of Leibniz's word against a number of contrary, suspicious details.
-His unacknowledged possession of a copy of part of one of Newton's manuscripts may be explicable; but it appears that on more than one occasion, Leibniz deliberately altered or added to important documents (e.g., the letter of 7 June 1713 in the Charta Volans, and that of 8 April 1716 in the Acta Eruditorum), before publishing them, and falsified a date on a manuscript (1675 being altered to 1673).
-All this casts doubt on his testimony.

-Considering Leibniz's intellectual prowess, as demonstrated by his other accomplishments, he had more than the requisite ability to invent the calculus.
-What he is alleged to have received was a number of suggestions rather than an account of calculus; it is possible, since he did not publish his results of 1677 until 1684 and since differential notation was his invention, that Leibniz minimized, 30 years later, any benefit he might have enjoyed from reading Newton's manuscript.
-Moreover, he may have seen the question of who originated the calculus as immaterial when set against the expressive power of his notation.

-In any event, a bias favoring Newton tainted the whole affair from the outset.
+In any event, a bias favouring Newton tainted the whole affair from the outset.
 The Royal Society, of which Isaac Newton was president at the time, set up a committee to pronounce on the priority dispute, in response to a letter it had received from Leibniz.
 That committee never asked Leibniz to give his version of the events.
-The report of the committee, finding in favor of Newton, was written and published as "Commercium Epistolicum" (mentioned above) by Newton early in 1713.
+The report of the committee, finding in favour of Newton, was written and published as "Commercium Epistolicum" (mentioned above) by Newton early in 1713.
 But Leibniz did not see it until the autumn of 1714.